 Two permanent seismological networks have recorded seismicity in the area for the last three decades.
 Because offshore coverage is necessary to obtain high-quality locations for earthquakes originating at the seismogenic zone, several marine seismological networks of ocean-bottom seismometers (OBS) and ocean-bottom hydrophones (OBH) have been deployed offshore Costa Rica.
 The Costa Rica Seismogenic Zone Experiment (CRSEIZE), run by the University of California Santa Cruz, University of California San Diego, Observatorio Vulcanologico y Sismologico de Costa Rica, and University of Miami, established two seismic networks off the Osa and Nicoya Peninsulas.
-The first network was a 3 month (September-November 1999) onshore and offshore deployment between Quepos and the north shore of the Osa Peninsula, recording aftershocks from the 20 August 1999 Mw 6.9 underthrust earthquake.
-The second network operated onshore and offshore the Nicoya Peninsula from December 1999 to June 2000 (Newman et al., 2002; DeShon et al., 2004).
-German SFB 574 and the

-Red Sismologica Nacional used Cruises SO-163, SO-173, and M-54 (R/V Meteor) to deploy and recover two networks of OBS and land stations between Nicoya and Osa Peninsulas, each running during a period of six months from April 2002 to March 2003 (Arroyo et al., 2009; Dinc et al., 2010).
+The first network was a 3 month (September-November 1999) onshore and offshore deployment between Quepos and the north shore of the Osa Peninsula, which recorded aftershocks from the 20 August 1999 Mw 6.9 underthrust earthquake.
+The second network operated onshore and offshore the Nicoya Peninsula from December 1999 to June 2000 (Newman et al., 2002; DeShon et al., 2006).
+CRSEIZE also included GPS campaigns across Costa Rica (Norabuena et al., 2004).
+German SFB 574 and the Red Sismológica Nacional used Cruises SO-163, SO-173, and M-54 (Meteor) to deploy and recover two networks of OBS and land stations between the Nicoya and Osa Peninsulas, each running during a period of 6 months from April 2002 to March 2003 (Arroyo et al., 2009; Dinc et al., 2010).
 The first of these networks (April-October 2002) happened to record the Mw 6.4 main shock and ~400 aftershocks to the west of Osa Peninsula (Aden-Arroyo, 2008).
-The latter sequence surrounds the drilling scheduled in 2011.
+The latter sequence surrounds the drilling area.

 Geophysical data acquisition in the proposed Osa drilling area is extensive.
-Besides the already mentioned CRSEIZE transect (Newman et al., 2002; Norabuena et al., 2004), the proposed sites are positioned on an OBS/OBH seismic refraction transect across the entire onshore/offshore of Costa Rica (Ye et al., 1996; Stavenhagen et al., 1998) (Fig. F3) acquired in 1995/1996 during the Trans Isthmus Costa Rica Scientific Exploration of a Crustal Transect (TICOSECT) project.
-The TICOSECT transect is coincident with three multichannel seismic reflection surveys.
+Besides the already mentioned CRSEIZE transect (Newman et al., 2002; Norabuena et al., 2004), the proposed sites are positioned on an OBS/OBH seismic refraction transect across the entire onshore/offshore of Costa Rica (Ye et al., 1996; Stavenhagen et al., 1998) (Fig. F3), which was acquired in 1995/1996 during the Trans Isthmus Costa Rica Scientific Exploration of a Crustal Transect (TICOSECT) project.
+TICOSECT is coincident with three multichannel seismic reflection surveys.
 The first was shot in 1978 (IG2903 vessel Ida Green), later reshot by Shell Oil (Kolarsky et al., 1995), and shot again in 1999 (BGR99 vessel Prof. Polshkov) with a long streamer and an industry acquisition system (Fig. F6).
 More recently, from 2004 to 2006, the German project SFB 574 operated a transect of broadband seismological stations following the same orientation as TICOSECT (Dzierma et al., 2010).